About the Big Bearded Ginger

 Let’s Connect

-These days, I still chase excellence — but not at the cost of my humanity.
+These days, I still chase excellence, but not at the cost of my humanity.
 I’m here to build, to grow, to connect.
+I’ve led operations, launched businesses, and spoken on stages.
+But my best moments still come from helping a teammate win.
 If something in this story struck a chord, reach out.
 I’d rather have a real conversation than hand you a résumé.
 Let’s talk shop, collaborate, or grab a beer.
-The beard’s real — the mission is too.
+The beard’s real.
+The mission is too.